villano-lab/nrCascadeSim/docs/source/02_Executables.rst

 the output &mdash; for example, when requesting 100 entries, if the total probability is 0.95, one would expect 95 entries on average &mdash; but the input cascades will still be at the correct proportions with respect to one another.
-If the sum is greater than one, the simulation may not reach certain cascades at all &mdash; for instance, if a file has 12 cascades, and the probabilities of the first 10 add up to 1, then the last two will never be generated.
+If the sum is greater than one, the simulation may not reach certain cascades at all--for instance, if a file has 12 cascades, and the probabilities of the first 10 add up to 1, then the last two will never be generated.

+"""""""""""""""""""""""""""""""""""
-### **An example for calculating weights:**
+An example for calculating weights:
+"""""""""""""""""""""""""""""""""""

-A detector has three isotopes, which become 29Si, 30Si, and 31Si after capture.
+A silicon detector has three isotopes, which become 29Si, 30Si, and 31Si after capture.
 The abundances within the detector are 60%, 30%, and 10%, respectively.
 Each has three possible cascades we want to model, which we list below in our (incomplete) draft of the levelfile:

 .. code-block:: bash
   weight?
 29Si 29 [0]         [100000000000000.0]